oddbird/oddleventy/content/blog/2025/type-units.md

 [fluid type calculations](/2025/08/26/type-visual/)
 that adapt to local context,
 I'll use `em` and `cqi` (container inline size) values.
-If I want a my calculations to remain consistent across the entire page,
+If I want my calculations to remain consistent across the entire page,
 I'll use `rem` and `vi` (viewport inline size) calculations.
 In either case,